Movement and residence RSS

 - Your Europe - Citizens - the Commission's online information portal on EU citizenship;

-- Guide to working in another EU country - information on free movement of workers, including transitional arrangements for workers from Bulgaria and Romania.
+- Guide to working in another EU country - information on free movement of workers.

 If you think that your free movement rights have not been upheld, you can make use of the means of redress available at national level to assert your rights.
 Only national courts can award you reparation for damage suffered.
 You may also wish to contact a local solicitor to provide you with legal advice.